Preparing An Instructional Unit (Online CE Course)

 Additional Information

-Intended Audience: Medical laboratory scientists, medical laboratory technicians, and educators.
-This course is also appropriate for medical laboratory science students and laboratory professionals who create instructional units.
+Intended Audience: All medical laboratory professionals and educators.
+This course is also appropriate for students and professionals who create instructional units.

 Reviewer Information:

-Joshua J. Cannon, MS, MLS(ASCP)CMSHCM received his Bachelor of Science and Master of Science in Medical Laboratory Science from Thomas Jefferson University in Philadelphia, PA.
+Joshua J. Cannon, MS, MLS(ASCP)CMSHCM, received his Bachelor of Science and Master of Science in Medical Laboratory Science from Thomas Jefferson University in Philadelphia, PA.
 He holds Medical Laboratory Scientist and Specialist in Hematology certifications through the ASCP Board of Certification.
-He was a professor at Thomas Jefferson University for seven years before transitioning into his current role as Content Developer at MediaLab.
+He was a professor at Thomas Jefferson University for seven years before transitioning into his current role as Education Developer.
 His areas of expertise and professional passions include clinical hematology and interprofessional education.

 How to Subscribe